Summer 2021 – The Top 5 Things You Should Know – China Supply Chain

 Coronavirus – Business without travel

-2020 looks set to be a year with travel to China looking unlikely.
-The early Spring Festival and subsequent mass cancellation of international travel makes return to China looking increasingly like it will be 2021.
-With 600,000 visits into mainland China from the UK every year, this will have a big impact.
+2021 looks set to be a year with travel to China still looking unlikely.
 We look at 7 impacts on the face to face effect of covid on business relationship management.

 3. With many export orientated factories in China struggling with lower orders we would urge caution in making short term supply changes for short term price advantage.
 Whilst there is undoubtedly high pressure on everyone’s costs, a marginal saving could easily become insignificant by the end of the year if your new supplier has recovered and has no need to supply at cost price.
 There is always risk associated with any change.

 4. If change is needed, consider using local 3rd party auditors to be your eyes and ears and establish if the new supplier are who they purport to be.
-Get photographs of their equipment, calibration records as well as references from long term customers before committing – don’t rely on internet results alone to find a new supplier.
+Get photographs of their equipment, calibration records as well as references from long term customers before committing – relying on internet results alone to find a new supplier can be risky.

 5. Whilst video calls might be seen as the way forward, we would also urge caution.
 Conducting any business in a foreign language is difficult, and technical discussion will often not be understood.
-Never assume you are understood, and ensure all points are documented and sent over in unambiguous text form.
+It’s easy to assume you are understood, but it would be helpful to ensure all points are documented and sent over in unambiguous text form in Chinese.